BrentAIICT/MSSA-SCA/PowerShellTraining/EarlyPowerShellQuiz.md

     Status      Property      System.ServiceProcess.ServiceControllerStatus Status {get;}

     The Answer is:
-      Name is an Alias Property so we follow the alias Name -> ServiceName and ServiceName contains a "string" type of object CanStop contains a "Boolean" type of object DisplayName contains a "String" type of object Status contains a "System.ServiceProcess.ServiceControllerStatus" type
+      Name is an Alias Property so we follow the alias, Name -> ServiceName and find that ServiceName contains a "string" type of object therefore Name contains a "String" type of object CanStop contains a "Boolean" type of object DisplayName contains a "String" type of object Status contains a "System.ServiceProcess.ServiceControllerStatus" type